Financial Conflict of Interest (FCOI) in Research Policy

 This policy promotes objectivity in research by establishing standards that provide a reasonable expectation that the design, conduct, and reporting of research funded under NIH contracts, grants or cooperative agreements will be free from bias resulting from Investigator financial conflicts of interest.

-The Emmes Corporation requires Principal Investigators (PI) and others identified as responsible for the design, conduct, or reporting of research to complete an annual FCOI Disclosure.
-Any Significant Financial Interest (as defined in 42 CFR 50.603) in certain entities of an Emmes staff person making the disclosure, along with those of his/her family members, requires further disclosure.
+The Emmes Company requires staff identified as responsible for the design, conduct, or reporting of research (an “Investigator”) to complete an annual FCOI Disclosure.
+Any Significant Financial Interest (as defined in 42 CFR 50.603) in certain entities of an Emmes Investigator making the disclosure, along with those of his/her spouse and dependent children, requires further disclosure.

 Who is covered by this policy?